Diderot-Language/examples/README.md

 The instructions below end with cloning these examples, and compiling them with Diderot.

 * <code>hello</code>: Hello world in Diderot
+* <code>heron</code>: A non-trivial program to find square roots, via Heron's method.
+Also shows input variables, the stabilize method, and 5-argument lerp().

 ## Building Diderot and these examples